zendesk/radar-docker-example/README.md

 ### Building Radar

 Now, let's build our radar container.
-THis step will take care of building client and server containers.
+This step will take care of building client and server containers.

     docker-compose build